Kourtney Kardashian Stuns In Pink String Bikini, Fans Refuse To Believe She Has Three Kids

 Kourtney Kardashian is packing a punch these days.
-The Keeping Up With The Kardashians recently celebrated her 40th birthday, although many fans would likely stick this youthful-looking mother straight at the top of the list of women who don’t look a day over 30.
+The Keeping Up with the Kardashians star recently celebrated her 40th birthday, although many fans would likely stick this youthful-looking mother straight at the top of the list of women who don’t look a day over 30.

 Earlier today, Kourtney’s Poosh lifestyle brand posted a picture of its founder to Instagram.
-The photo showed Kourtney wading out of ocean waters in a tiny and strung bikini.
-The pale pink two-piece was definitely minimal on the material, but Kourtney was more than owning her swimwear.
-The star’s killer legs and gym-honed abs were on full display – likewise her sculpted shoulders and strong arms.
+The photo showed Kourtney wading out of ocean waters in a tiny string bikini.
+The pale pink two-piece was definitely skimping on the material, but Kourtney was more than owning her swimwear.
+The star’s killer legs and gym-honed abs were on full display – and the same goes for her sculpted shoulders and strong arms.
 Given, however, that the bikini was an itsy-bitsy one, fans were being thrown a fair amount of cleavage.

 Kourtney looked sizzling as she glanced sideways from behind a pair of shades with her long brown hair blowing in the breeze.

-A caption from Poosh encouraged fans to read more about Kourtney’s workouts and the caption-mentioned gym routine that may well be the secret to this star’s sensational physique.
+A caption from Poosh encouraged fans to read more about Kourtney’s workouts and the gym routine that may well be the secret to this star’s sensational physique.

 Fans can’t seem to get over how good Kourtney looks.
 One even queried how Kourtney’s super-slim body has given birth to three children.
 Kourtney is a mother to 10-year-old Mason, 7-year-old Penelope, and 4-year-old Reign.